How to Become a South Dakota Sole Proprietor

 Depending on whether or not your company sells goods or products you’ll likely be liable for sales and use tax.
 Depending on what you sell you may also be required to pay contractors excise tax, municipal sales and gross receipts tax, tourism tax, telecommunications tax, and others.
 For more information on what state-level tax requirements your South Dakota sole proprietorship will be required to meet, visit the Business Tax Division of the Department of Revenue.

-There isn’t a requirement in South Dakota for sole proprietors to acquire a general business license, but depending on the nature of your business you may need other licenses and/or permits to operate in a compliant fashion.
+There isn’t a requirement in South Dakota for sole proprietors to acquire a general business license, but depending on the nature of your business you may need other South Dakota licenses and permits to operate in a compliant fashion.

 Depending on the nature of your business, your sole proprietorship may need to obtain licensing.
 This can range from occupational/professional licensing (such as those needed for contractors, accountants, etc.) or other industry-specific taxes.